 In a double net lease, the tenant pays both the property taxes and insurance and the landlord pays the remaining operating expenses.
 Industrial buildings often use double net leases.

 Triple Net Lease (NNN)

 In a triple net lease, the tenant pays for all of the operating expenses related to the property, including insurance, maintenance and taxes, in addition to the rent of the property.
 For landlords, this is the most hands-off type of lease and the most ideal.
-Retail and chain stores like Starbucks and McDonalds are almost always triple net, according to Desmond Holzman-Hansen, a Capital Markets Analyst at Lev.
+Retail and chain stores like Starbucks and McDonalds are almost always triple net, according to Desmond Holzman-Hansen, a former Capital Markets Analyst at Lev.

 Absolute Net Lease